 What are Nightshades?

-Nightshades include tomatoes, potatoes, bell peppers, chilies (both fresh and dried into spices), and eggplant.
+Nightshades include tomatoes, potatoes, bell peppers, chilies (both fresh and dried into spices), black pepper, and eggplant.
 They contain a compound called glycoalkaloids which make them tough on your stomach and GI, also causing organ and joint inflammation.

 If you have an autoimmune disease or gut issues such as IBS or leaky gut, you may notice a sensitivity to nightshades.